Pilocarpine: Adverse effects

 Use of pilocarpine may result in a range of adverse effects, most of them related to its non-selective action as a muscarinic receptor agonist.
-Pilocarpine has been known to cause excessive salivation, sweating, bronchial mucus secretion, bronchospasm, bradycardia, vasodilation, and diarrhea.
+Systemic (oral) pilocarpine has been known to cause excessive salivation, sweating, bronchial mucus secretion, bronchospasm, bradycardia, vasodilation, and diarrhea.
 Eye drops can result in brow ache and chronic use in miosis.
 It can also cause temporary blurred vision or darkness of vision, temporary shortsightedness, hyphema and retinal detachment.

 Pharmacology

 Pilocarpine is a drug that acts as a muscarinic receptor agonist.
 It acts on a subtype of muscarinic receptor (M3) found on the iris sphincter muscle, causing the muscle to contract - resulting in pupil constriction (miosis).
 Pilocarpine also acts on the ciliary muscle and causes it to contract.
 When the ciliary muscle contracts, it opens the trabecular meshwork through increased tension on the scleral spur.
 This action facilitates the rate that aqueous humor leaves the eye to decrease intraocular pressure.
 Paradoxically, when pilocarpine induces this ciliary muscle contraction (known as an accommodative spasm) it causes the eye's lens to thicken and move forward within the eye.
 This movement causes the iris (which is located immediately in front of the lens) to also move forward, narrowing the Anterior chamber angle.
 Narrowing of the anterior chamber angle increases the risk of increased intraocular pressure.